nickmeldrum/npm-package-node-library-seed/README.md

  * maybe have a switch for foss (ISC) based or private (no license) based repo/package?
  * allow for setting node engine
  * have an mjs version? or a ts version?
+ * allow switch for adding a proxy server
+ * allow switch for adding repo to org instead of user